veerendranayak/redshift-workshop/lab2/README.md

 ## Before You Begin

-It also assumes you have access to a configured client tool.
+It assumes you have access to a configured client tool.
 For more details on configuring SQL Workbench/J as your client tool, see [Lab 1 - Creating Redshift Clusters : Configure Client Tool](../lab1/README.md#configure-client-tool).
 As an alternative you can use the Redshift provided online Query Editor which does not require an installation.
 ```
 https://console.aws.amazon.com/redshift/home?#query:
 ```